-With the stops we'll be making, you'll want to allow yourself a full day to see and do everything.
-This Google map will help you plan your trip and show you where the stops along the way are located.
+With the stops you'll be making, you'll want to allow yourself a full day to see and do everything.
+This Google map will help you plan your trip.

 Whether you're staying in Honolulu or in one of the hotels, resorts or condominium properties in Waikiki, you'll want to make your way to H1 East.
 For a slightly more scenic beginning, you can drive down Kalakaua Avenue and make a right turn onto Diamond Head Road at the foot of the mountain.

 Diamond Head Road wraps around the ocean side of Diamond Head and has some lovely viewpoints.
-The road changes its name to Kahala Avenue as it proceeds through one of the wealthiest neighborhoods on the island.
+The road changes into Kahala Avenue as it proceeds through one of the wealthiest neighborhoods on the island.
 Keep your eyes out for signs to H1.
 You'll be making a left onto Kealaolu Avenue which will take you right up to the highway.

-You'll be heading east on the highway which was called H1.
-It ends right about where you'll be getting onto it.
-The road is now called the Kalaniana'ole Highway or Route 72 and it will be your home for most of the day's trip.
+Heading east on the H1, the highway ends and turns into the Kalaniana'ole Highway (or Route 72).
+This it will be your home for most of the day's trip.
 On this first part of your drive, you'll be driving through many of the commuter neighborhoods of Oahu.
-Most of the folks who live here commute to work in Honolulu or Waikiki.
-Many work in the hotels in which you're staying.
+Most of the folks who live here commute to work in Honolulu or Waikiki, and many work in the hotels in which you're staying.

 Hanauma Bay Nature Preserve